 Because of its incredible dimensions with the glass skyscrapers, the Western chains of fast-food restaurants, and the countless modern shopping centers, Chengdu looks at first glance rather unattractive.
 The true charm of Chengdu opens up to the visitor only at second glance.
 On a sight-seeing tour of the city you still find the “old” Chengdu with its countless small colorful side streets with traditional flea markets and street markets, typical hairdressers and local restaurants which make up an exciting contrast to modern Chengdu.

-The city of Chengdu is an ideal starting point for excursions to the national parks of Jiuzhaigou and Huanglong, Leshan, Emei Shan, western Sichuan, and Tibet.
+The city of Chengdu is an ideal starting point for excursions to the national parks of Jiuzhaigou and Huanglong, to Leshan, Emei Shan, western Sichuan, and Tibet.

 The Giant Panda reservation in Chengdu

 On a trip to Chengdu a visit to the panda reservation is a must.
 The panda reservation, supported by WWF, is situated at the northern edge of Chengdu and can be reached in about an hour’s drive from the city center.
 There you are offered the unique chance of observing at close quarters those rare endangered animals.
 The visit in the morning is especially worthwhile, when the panda bears are particularly active at their bamboo breakfast.
 Another good time is in winter when it is cooler in the park and things are somewhat more relaxed.